steren/function-to-app/README.md

 # function-to-app

-Transform a function into a Node.js application
+Transform a function into a Node.js application.

+*This is an experiment*

 ## How to use